Vitens/DBM/README.md

 | `Hi`           | Upper control limit (p = 0.95)   |
 | `HiHi`         | Upper control limit (default)    |
 | `Maximum`      | Upper control limit (p = 0.9999) |

+Beginning with PI AF 2018 SP3 Patch 2, all AF plugins must be signed with a valid certificate.
+Users must ensure any 3rd party or custom plugins are signed with a valid certificate.
+Digitally signing plugins increases the users' confidence that it is from a trusted entity.
+AF data references that are not signed could have been tampered with and are potentially dangerous.
+Therefore, in order to protect its users, OSIsoft software enforces that all AF 2.x data reference plugins be signed.

 ### License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.